EVerest/libocpp/doc/ocpp_201_monitors.md

 ## Basic Configuration

 The monitors are evaluated from time to time in the case of periodic monitors and after a variable has been modified in the case of monitors that are triggered.
-Periodic monitors will be handles from time to time, the default being 1 second.
+Periodic monitors will be handled from time to time, the default being 1 second.

 ### Variables:
 - Enabling monitors: set the `MonitoringCtrlrEnabled` variable to true